BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ## Exporting a Seed

 You should be able to safely and securely use your seed within **Gordian Seed Tool** by responding to `ur:crypto-requests` and deriving keys.
-However, if you want to someday export the whole seed, you can.
+However, if you want to some day export the whole seed, you can.

-A seed can be exported by touching the "Decrypt" box under the "Data" section of a seed.
+A seed can be exported by touching the "Authenticate" box under the "Encrypted Data" section of a seed.
 This will, as usual, require your 2FA.
-After it decrypts, you can then click the "Share" button to the top right.
+After it decrypts, you can then click the "Share" button.
 This will allow you to export as hex, as BIP39 Mnemonic Words, as ByteWords, or as a `ur:crypto-seed`.
 (This menu is also where the functions for exporting SSKR shares and deriving and exporting keys were.)

+**Human-Readable Exports:**
+* **BIP39 Mnemonic Words:** The mostly widely used human-readable specification.
+Use this as a backup if you might need to later import it to an older wallet.
+* **ByteWords:** Blockchain Commons' human-readable specification.
+It was constructed to maximize the ability to remember the words and  tominimize the ability to confuse them.
+This is a preferred backup method if you'll later be importing into a modern wallet, such as a Gordian app.

+**Computer-Readable Exports:**
+* **Hex:** The mostly widely used computer-readable specification.
+Use this is you plan to export to an older wallet.
+* **`ur:crypto-seed`:** Blockchain Commons' computer-readable specification.
+This is the best export method for modern wallets that support Uniform Resources, including Gordian apps, because it will also preserve metadata such as data of creation and notes.

 These functions will all copy the data in the appropriate form to your clipboard, allowing you to then paste it into the app of your choice.
 The `ur:crypto-seed` alternatively allows you to print the QR containing the `ur:crypto-seed` for your seed.